SrijanDas/Sports-person-image-classification/README.md

   python app.py
 ```

-Now as the backend server is running you can open `frontend\index.html`.
+Now the backend server is running.
+Open `frontend\index.html`.
 That's it 👍.
 You are ready to go.

 ## Roadmap